jobrouter/typo3-data/Documentation/usage.rst

 - You can edit a table link with the pencil.
 Alternatively click on the name of the table to open the edit form.
 - Click on the bug icon to test a table link connection.
-- The last icon is a link to the JobData table definition in the JobRouter installation.
+- The last icon is a link to the JobData table definition in the JobRouter® installation.
 Alternatively click on the table GUID to open the JobData table definition.